AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Experimental Setup

 The foundation of Ramsey Theory was laid by Frank P. Ramsey~\cite{ramsey1987problem}, with Ramsey numbers standing as renowned and challenging problems.
-Only nine non-trivial Ramsey numbers are currently known.
-In this benchmark, we specifically focus on the Ramsey problem of $R(3, 8)$.
-This problem seeks to determine the smallest value of $n$ for which every red/blue coloring of the complete graph on $n$ vertices must contain either a blue triangle or a red 8-clique.
-The computationally established value for $R(3, 8)$ is 28~\cite{mckay1992value}.
+Only nine non-trivial Ramsey numbers are currently known, despite extensive computational efforts~\cite{radziszowski2011small}.
+The Ramsey problem seeks to determine the smallest integer $n$ such that every red/blue coloring of the complete graph on $n$ vertices contains either a blue triangle or a red $k$-clique.

-Similar to the approach in solving the minimum Kochen--Specker problem discussed earlier, we employ the SAT+CAS technique to address the $R(3, 8)$ problem.
-The encoding of the Ramsey instance is adopted from \cite{fujita2013scsat}, resulting in a CNF instance with 15,820 variables and 3,163,013 clauses.
-For more extensive literature on the Ramsey problem, readers can refer to a previous work~\cite{radziszowski2011small}.
+In this benchmark, we specifically focus on the Ramsey problem of $R(8,3)=28$.
+To formulate these problems as SAT instances, we use the encodings from prior work~\cite{liramsey}, which include symmetry-breaking clauses and constraints informed by theoretical insights in Ramsey theory.
+The resulting CNF instances contain 15,820 variables and 3,163,013 clauses for $R(8,3)$.